jorge-cardoso/jorge-cardoso.github.io/index.md

 About me
 --------

-Jorge Cardoso is currently Chief Architect for **Ultra-scale AIOps** at [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany.
+Jorge Cardoso is currently leads the Ultra-scale AIOps Lab and takes the role of Chief Architect and Engineer Manager at the [Huawei Munich Research Center](http://www.huawei.eu/research-and-innovation) in Munich, Germany.
-He is also Associate Professor at the [University of Coimbra](https://www.uc.pt/en/fctuc/dei) (Portugal).
+He is also Associate Professor at the [University of Coimbra](https://www.uc.pt/en/fctuc/dei) (Portugal), and affiliated to the Information Systems Group.
+He has interests in the fields of Cloud Computing, AI, SRE, BPM, Semantic Web, Web Services, and Enterprise Systems (see [Google Scholar](https://scholar.google.de/citations?user=n9JFmAkAAAAJ&hl=en&oi=ao), [DBLP](http://dblp.uni-trier.de/pers/hd/c/Cardoso:Jorge), and [LinkedIn](https://www.linkedin.com/in/jorge-cardoso-75ba40/))

 Previously, he worked for several major companies such as [SAP Research](http://go.sap.com/) (Germany) on the Internet of Services, [The Boeing Company](http://www.boeing.com) in Seattle (USA) on Enterprise Application